coinspiracynut/polls-app/README.md

 ### MVP for Love Symposium Nov 14

-I made a very simple websocket polling app for WordHack in NYC (https://api.omarshehata.me/live-poll).
+I made a very simple websocket polling app for WordHack in NYC (https://api.omarshehata.me/live-poll) - see [video here at 28:00 - 33:00](https://youtu.be/EBeb9tLfwOo?si=JqRBai3tHkOW6RrJ&t=1708).
 How hard would it be to make a version where you login with twitter and click a poll option and we can see who thinks what?
 And have that all shuffle & updated in real time

 <img width="500" height="1001" alt="image" src="https://github.com/user-attachments/assets/636ffc9f-ad8f-449a-a261-00affdeb3586" />